 Year in review

-Over the recent years, the main legal developments affecting the relationship between IP and antitrust laws have mostly occurred at the European level, within the IT and pharmaceutical sectors, with the latest developments occurring within the ecommerce sector.
+Over the recent years, the main legal developments affecting the relationship between IP and antitrust laws have mostly occurred at the European level, within the IT and pharmaceutical sectors, with the latest developments occurring within the e-commerce sector.
 In Portugal, the main competition cases involving IPRs are merger cases (mentioned below in Section V) and, to a more limited extent, restrictive practice investigations, typically in the pharmaceutical sector.

-Importantly, a substantial recent change in the Portuguese legislation related to the patent litigation system in the pharmaceutical sector.
+Importantly, there was a substantial recent change in the Portuguese legislation related to the patent litigation system in the pharmaceutical sector.
 In Portugal, patents are governed by the Industrial Property Code, and the Court of Intellectual Property has jurisdiction to hear cases concerning industrial property in all forms, including patent litigation.
-In the pharmaceutical sector, until the adoption of the new Industrial Property Code in December 2018, any disputes concerning IPRs that were related to reference medical products or to generic medicines were subject to mandatory arbitration.
+In the pharmaceutical sector, until the adoption of the new IPC in December 2018, any disputes concerning IPRs that were related to reference medical products or to generic medicines were subject to mandatory arbitration.
 However, since January 2019, the law that establishes a specific legal system for the settlement of disputes arising from IPRs related to medicinal products and generic medicines was modified.
 The specificity of the pharmaceutical patent enforcement system was maintained but the nature of the arbitration changed and became voluntary.
-Therefore, any interested party who intends to invoke an IPR related issue must do so before the Intellectual Property Court or, in case of agreement between the parties, submit the dispute to voluntary arbitration.9 In this context, the AdC and the Portuguese Competition, Regulation and Supervision Court (the Competition Court) have jurisdiction only when the facts at stake fulfil the elements provided for in Articles 9, 11 and 12 of the Competition Act or in Articles 101 and 102 of the TFEU, or both.
+Therefore, any interested party who intends to invoke an IPR-related issue must do so before the Intellectual Property Court or, in the case of agreement between the parties, submit the dispute to voluntary arbitration.9 In this context, the AdC and the Portuguese Competition, Regulation and Supervision Court (the Competition Court) have jurisdiction only when the facts at stake fulfil the elements provided for in Articles 9, 11 and 12 of the Competition Act or in Articles 101 and 102 of the TFEU, or both.
 They are not competent to apply the rules contained in the Industrial Property Code.

-Furthermore, in July 2019, the AdC also published a report on Digital Ecosystems, Big Data and Algorithms that highlighted that the issues related to digital markets and big data go beyond the classical matters related to the access to essential infrastructures and classical IPRs.10 In this sense, the report highlights that assets that are neither covered by IPRs, in the classical sense, nor are objects of IPR licensing agreements, may have to be subject to a competition law reasoning based on the experience related to exclusive rights.
+Furthermore, in July 2019, the AdC also published a report on digital ecosystems, big data and algorithms that highlighted that the issues related to digital markets and big data go beyond the classical matters related to the access to essential infrastructures and classical IPRs.10 In this sense, the report highlights that assets that are neither covered by IPRs, in the classical sense, nor are objects of IPR licensing agreements, may have to be subject to a competition law reasoning based on the experience related to exclusive rights.